mobbr/mobbr-api-v1/README.md

 - **share** a part of a payment, our API can do m:n payments in one transaction
 - **pledge** a payment that is not yet paid out to all participants of a task, can be revoked by pledger
 - **unclaimed share** a share paid to someone who is not yet member, can be revoked by payer
+- **ID** is an special URL that can be used as payment recipient because it uniquely identifies a person

 ##REQUEST FORMAT